 Five 9s Reliability and OnSIP Business VoIP

 On the surface, five 9s availability may seem like more of a selling point, the kind of thing you highlight to sway potential customers.
 But it’s much more than a line item in a pros and cons list.
 High availability is closely tied to business continuity.
 As a UCaaS company, much of our blog content is dedicated to that topic.
-Cybersecurity and disaster recovery, resilience and reliability—there are loads of factors that play into business continuity.
+Cybersecurity and disaster recovery, cloud resilience and reliability—there are loads of factors that play into business continuity.
 System uptime is yet another item in that whole sphere.
 You need high availability to be reliable and strong cybersecurity practices to protect your availability.
 A single hour of downtime not only decimates your high availability status but can cost a business well over $100K per hour.

 The reliability cycle centers around strong system architecture, like what we’re seeing in hyperscale data centers or privacy by design.
 When it comes to choosing a business VoIP service, it’s imperative that you look for one with known and consistent reliability.